Johannakronqvist/johannakronqvist/README.md

 ### Hi there 👋

 I am Johanna, a frontend developer and UX/UI designer, my focus is to design and develop clean, accessible, and beautiful applications.
 I am used to working with technologies like JavaScript, HTML, CSS and React, and UX tools like Figma ans Adobe XD.
-I am always learning new tools and Currently, I work as a consultant at Segula Technologies in Gothenburg, Sweden.
+Currently, I work as a consultant at Segula Technologies in Gothenburg, Sweden.

 [Visit my portfolio](https://johannakronqvist.com/):computer: